Lee Branum-MartinProfessor - Affiliate Faculty; Co-PI for the Center of the Study of Adult Literacy Learning Sciences

 First, he is interested in empirically testing theory.
 If the ideas about psychology, the brain and education have validity, there should be a way to find measurable evidence of those theories.
 Such tests are most informative when the evidence can be weighed of competing theories against each other to see which theories best describe what is observed.

 Second, most phenomena in education and psychology occur over time and within a social context.
 For example, we may observe multiple tests per child, or multiple children per classroom.
-I am interested in multilevel statistical models to disentangle social and contextual effects from the typical level of observation.
+Branum-Martin is interested in multilevel statistical models to disentangle social and contextual effects from the typical level of observation.
 Often, this can entail different types of measurement and theory at each level, such as those for individual learning versus those for instructional or social groups.